 Real-world examples of sustainable agriculture predominantly include farms that work to satisfy human food demand; while maintaining biodiversity and healthy ecosystems on the farmland.
 Sustainable agriculture transforms otherwise conventional farmland into environmentally-friendly carbon sinks.

-Sustainable farms enhance environmental quality and agricultural economy through enhancement of natural resources.
+Sustainable farms enhance environmental quality and agricultural economy through the enhancement of the health of a farmland's natural resources.
 For example, carbon farming is a sustainable agriculture practice that maintains healthy soils and is common practice in most organic farming.
-Practices to maintain soil health are found in regenerative agriculture, as well as permaculture (see section on permaculture below, and please see Green City Times' article on Regenerative Agriculture).
+Practices to maintain soil health are found in regenerative agriculture, as well as permaculture (see the section on permaculture below, and please see Green City Times' article on Regenerative Agriculture).

-Project Drawdown recognizes these sustainable practices, related to both sustainable agriculture and reforestation, as top climate solutions, creating carbon sinks:
+Project Drawdown recognizes these sustainable practices as top climate solutions - all of which serve to create agricultural carbon sinks:

 - Land is a critical component of the climate system, actively engaged in the flows of carbon, nitrogen, water, and oxygen—essential building blocks for life.
 Carbon is the core of trees and grasses, mammals and birds, lichens and microbes.
 Linking one atom to the next, and to other elements, it’s the fundamental material of all living organisms.
 FROM - drawdown.org/sectors/land-sinks